svkucheryavski/pcv/Python/README.md

 Xpv, D = pcvpls(X, Y, ncomp = 20,  cv = {'type': 'ven', 'nseg': 4}, cvscope = 'local')
 ```

-File `demo.py`, which you can download from this repository contains a demo code based on *Corn* dataset from the [published paper](https://doi.org/10.1016/j.aca.2023.341096).
+File `demo.py`, which you can download from [GitHub repository](https://github.com/svkucheryavski/pcv/Python) contains a demo code based on *Corn* dataset from the [published paper](https://doi.org/10.1016/j.aca.2023.341096).
 See comments in the code for more details.

 The package code will be improved and extended gradually.
 If you found a bug please report using [issues](https://github.com/svkucheryavski/pcv/issues) or send an email.